Geolocation-Security-Management/web-client/README.md

 1. Before cloning the repository, make sure you have `npm v6` and `node v14` installed.
 2. Run `npm i` to install the packages used in this codebase.
+3. add a `.env` file and insert the environment variables.
-3. Run `npm run dev` to run the codebase locally.
+4. Run `npm run dev` to run the codebase locally.

 <br>